HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.nodejs.nodejs-debugging.md

 **Other Launch Configuration Properties**

-You can apply [[vs.1.7.#launch-configuration-attributes]] to the debug terminal in the **debug.javascript.terminalOptions** setting.
+You can apply [launch-configuration-attributes](#launch-configuration-attributes) to the debug terminal in the **debug.javascript.terminalOptions** setting.
 For example, to add node internals to your skipFiles, you could add the following to your user or workspace settings:

 ```js
 "debug.javascript.terminalOptions": {